f3d-app/f3d/doc/user/QUICKSTART.md

 man f3d # Linux only
 ```

-> Note: See the [supported file formats](SUPPORTED_FORMATS.md) page for the full list of file types that F3D can open.
+See the [supported file formats](SUPPORTED_FORMATS.md) page for the full list of file types that F3D can open.

 ## Constructing scenes